 JULY 4, 1997 Militiaman Bradley Playford Glover and another heavily armed antigovernment activist are arrested before dawn near Fort Hood, in central Texas, just hours before they planned to invade the Army base and slaughter foreign troops they mistakenly believed were housed there.
 In the next few days, five other people are arrested in several states for their alleged roles in the plot to invade a series of military bases where the group believes United Nations forces are massing for an assault on Americans.
 All seven are part of a splinter group from the Third Continental Congress, a kind of militia government-in-waiting.
 In the end, Glover is sentenced to two years on Kansas weapons charges, to be followed by a five-year federal term in connection with the Fort Hood plot.
 The others draw lesser terms.
 Glover is released in 2003, the last of the seven to get out.

 DEC.
 12, 1997 A federal grand jury in Arkansas indicts three men on racketeering charges for plotting to overthrow the government and create a whites-only Aryan People's Republic, which they intend to grow through polygamy.
 Chevie Kehoe, Daniel Lee and Faron Lovelace are accused of crimes in six states, including murder, kidnapping, robbery and conspiracy.
-Kehoe and Lee will also face state charges of murdering an Arkansas family, including an 8-yearold girl, in 1996.
+Kehoe and Lee will also face state charges of murdering an Arkansas family, including an 8-year-old girl, in 1996.
 Kehoe ultimately receives a life sentence on that charge, while Lee is sentenced to death.
 Lovelace is sentenced to death for the murder of a suspected informant, but because of court rulings is later resentenced to life without parole.
-Kehoe's brother, Cheyne, is convicted of attempted murder during a 1997 Ohio shootout with police and sentenced to 24 years in prison, despite his helping authorities track down his fugitive brother in Utah after the shootout.
-Cheyne went to the authorities after Chevie began talking about murdering their parents and showing sexual interest in Cheyne's wife.
+Kehoe's brother, Chevne, is convicted of attempted murder during a 1997 Ohio shootout with police and sentenced to 24 years in prison, despite his helping authorities track down his fugitive brother in Utah after the shootout.
+Chevne went to the authorities after Chevie began talking about murdering their parents and showing sexual interest in Cheyne's wife.
+Cheyne's sentence was reduced to 11 years in 2000 because some evidence had not been turned over prior to the trial.
+He was released from prison in June 2008.